 Overall I actually think Elementor Pro is the better page builder of the two but for everything else with Thrive Themes if you can afford it I would definitely look into it.
 Mostly, for Thrive Leads I would say and for full access to Thrive University but as I have said above overall the package includes 11 different tools and plugins so there is a whole bunch of stuff here really.

 In an ideal situation not taking finances into account I would say get Thrive Themes and Elementor Pro and use EP instead of Thrive Architect.
-Or even try both see what you prefer…
+Or even try both to see what you prefer…

 Both page builders are pretty amazing in their own right, but If you want to choose the best one out the two, then you will have to consider your needs.
 If you are more focused on conversions, then Thrive Architect is recommended for you, but if you want to create a website that serves multi-purposes, then it might be better to go for Elementor Pro.